ankurbadhwar/SCEL-Security-Chaos-Engineering-Lab/README.md

 There are several realistic next steps for this repo.

 - Fix the target app package structure so startup does not rely on an `app` symlink or junction.
-- Make the IDOR dashboard actions use the same exact path and semantics as the engine’s backend attack flow.
-- Stabilize the file upload scenario and strengthen server-side validation around missing files and upload directories.
-- Remove dead helpers and duplicate scoring logic from the attack engine.
-- Replace the hardcoded API key and secret key with environment-based configuration.
-- Add a proper `docs/` structure and archive stale audit files outside the repo root.
-- Expand the attack set with clearly separated future work such as SQL injection or XSS, but only after the current flows are stable.
 - Improve test automation so services can be started in a temporary test harness instead of assuming an already-running local stack.

 ## Acknowledgements